enplotz/fsinf-homepage/wp-content/plugins/bootstrap-admin/readme.txt

 A clean, minimalistic administration theme implementing Twitter's Bootstrap.
 If you want to learn more about bootstrap go ahead and take a look here: http://twitter.github.com/bootstrap

-#WP35: I Pledge to optimize this plugin fot WordPress 3.5 the day it is released.

-This project was built for the http://openstores.gr network of stores.
+This project was built by http://shoestrap.org
-This plugin will continue to be improved.
+You can contribute by helping out in github: https://github.com/aristath/bootstrap-admin

 This plugin includes: